IBM/trino-db2/README.md

     connection-url=jdbc:db2://ip:port/database:sslConnection=true;

 **Notices**:
 * the trailing semi-colon is required.
-Or it will thrown SQLException `Invalid database URL syntax`.
+Or it will throw SQLException `Invalid database URL syntax`.
 * You can use `db2.iam-api-key` to specify API Key instead of user/password if IAM authentication is supported.

-See official document of DB2 JDBC details from the article [Connecting programmatically with JDBC](https://www.ibm.com/support/knowledgecenter/en/SS6NHC/com.ibm.swg.im.dashdb.doc/connecting/connect_connecting_jdbc_applications.html).
+See the official document of DB2 JDBC details from the article [Connecting programmatically with JDBC](https://www.ibm.com/support/knowledgecenter/en/SS6NHC/com.ibm.swg.im.dashdb.doc/connecting/connect_connecting_jdbc_applications.html).

 ## Configuration Properties